-Stephen was employed by Nortel Networks Corp, which was then known as Standard Telephones & Cables in 1981.
+Stephen was employed by Nortel Networks UK Ltd, which was then known as Standard Telephones & Cables in 1981.
 He worked in the open plan machine shop which housed a number of loud pneumatic machines that operated all day.
 When he started working for the Monkstown telecommunications company, the number of machines were modest.
 However, over the years as the company enjoyed expansion, the machines more than doubled in number.

 Stephen was not provided with hearing protection or any other form of personal protection equipment (PPE) for his ears.